 GP1.1(a) also aims to ensure that water is not left in puddles where people could slip.
 Water should not be left under decking, creating conditions for mosquito breeding and unhealthy pools of stagnant water.

-Protection of other property from damage-GP1.1(b)

-GP1.1(b) requires that pool water not affect other property.
+Protection of other property from damage-GP1.1(b) GP1.1(b) requires that pool water not affect other property.
 Measures must be taken to ensure that water drained from a pool does not affect other buildings.

-No Deemed-to-Satisfy Provisions for GP1.1

-There are no Deemed-to-Satisfy Provisions for GP1.1.
+No Deemed-to-Satisfy Provisions for GP1.1 There are no Deemed-to-Satisfy Provisions for GP1.1.
 This is because the solution to compliance with GP1.1 will vary considerably from allotment to allotment.
 This does not alter the fact that compliance must be achieved with GP1.1.

-Swimming pools-access for young children

-GP1.2(a) relates to swimming pool barriers.
+GP1.2 Swimming pool access and water recirculation systems Swimming pools-access for young children GP1.2(a) relates to swimming pool barriers.
 Swimming pool safety fencing should be constructed so as to be impenetrable by young children, having regard to: